-Located in the Northern region of Italy, rising up from the horizon into the clouds - are the beautiful Dolomites.
-This mountain range, with its snow-capped peaks, are part of the Alps and an ideal tourist destination for those seeking to get away from the bustling tourist centres and enjoying the many outdoors adventures or engaging in a favourite sport.
+Dolomites Italy are part of the Alps and are simply majestic, rising up from the horizon into the clouds.
+This snow-capped mountain range is located in the Northern region of the country.
+For many travellers, the Dolomites are known as an ideal tourist destination for those seeking to get away from the bustling tourist centres and enjoy the many outdoors adventures or engage in a favourite sport.

 The highest peak in the Dolomites mountains is on the Marmolada and is 10,968 feet high.
 On a clear day, its summit can be seen reaching up into the clouds.
 No Italian photo album is complete without a picture of this majestic mountain.
 Some of the most popular towns in the Dolomites - Italy are: Cortina d'Ampezzo, Bolzano, Belluno, Brunico, Corvana, Canazei, San Candido, Badia, Merano and quite a few more.